From impeachment to amendments, supermajorities can wield super power

 - Impeachment (two-thirds vote needed for conviction in the Senate): In 2018, the House impeached four Supreme Court justices.
 Only one of the cases went to trial in the Senate, made up at the time of 22 Republicans and 12 Democrats.
 Senators voted 32-1 against impeachment of Justice Beth Walker, but adopted a resolution publicly censuring her.

 - Expelling a member of the House or Senate: Last year, 29 Republican delegates introduced a motion to expel Del.
 Mike Caputo, D-Marion, after he kicked open a chamber door in a fit of anger over an anti-Muslim display that was part of GOP Day activities outside of House chambers.
-Ultimately, 24 Republicans sided with the House’s 41 Democrat members in moving to table the expulsion motion on a 65-35 vote.
+Ultimately, 24 Republicans sided with the House’s 41 Democrat members in moving to table the expulsion motion o

 - Adoption of a joint resolution to put a constitutional amendment referendum on the ballot: In recent years, Republicans have advocated for an amendment to repeal or reduce property taxes on business inventory and equipment, but because of Democratic opposition in the House, have lacked the 67 passage votes needed to adopt the resolution.

-- Overriding gubernatorial vetoes of the budget bill: Overriding vetoes of other bills requires only a simple majority vote, but the annual state spending plan requires a two-thirds vote to override.
+- torial vetoes of the budget bill: Overriding vetoes of other bills requires only a simple majority vote, but the annual state spending plan requires a two-thirds vote to override.
 The budget bill is also the only legislation subject to line-item vetoes by the governor.

 Two-thirds majority votes are also required to make the effective dates of passed bills any date other than 90 days from passage, to introduce bills after the 41st day of the regular session (Senate) or 50th day (House) and to take up conference committee reports for immediate consideration.